 In recent years, the level of competition within the private mortgage insurance industry has been intense as many large mortgage lenders reduced the number of private mortgage insurers with whom they do business.
 At the same time, consolidation among mortgage lenders has increased the share of the mortgage lending market held by large lenders.
-During 2011 and 2012, approximately 9% and 10%, respectively, of our new insurance written was for loans for which one lender was the original insured, although revenue from such loans was significantly less than 10% of our revenues during each of those periods.
+During 2012 and the first quarter of 2013, approximately 10% and 8%, respectively, of our new insurance written was for loans for which one lender was the original insured, although revenue from such loans was significantly less than 10% of our revenues during each of those periods.
 Our private mortgage insurance competitors include:

 - Genworth Mortgage Insurance Corporation,

 - United Guaranty Residential Insurance Company,

-- Radian Guaranty Inc.,
+- · Radian Guaranty Inc.,

-- CMG Mortgage Insurance Company (whose owners have agreed to sell it to a worldwide insurer and reinsurer), and
+- CMG Mortgage Insurance Company (whose owners have agreed to sell it to a worldwide insurer and reinsurer),

-- Essent Guaranty, Inc.
+- · Essent Guaranty, Inc., and

+- NMI Holdings, Inc.

 Until 2010 the mortgage insurance industry had not had new entrants in many years.
 In 2010, Essent Guaranty, Inc. began writing new mortgage insurance.
 Essent has publicly reported that one of our customers, JPMorgan Chase, is one of its investors.
 During 2012, another new company, NMI Holdings Inc., raised \$550 million in order to enter the mortgage insurance business.
-NMI Holdings has been approved as an eligible mortgage insurer by the GSEs and we believe that NMI Holdings expects to launch its business in the second quarter of 2013.
+NMI Holdings has been approved as an eligible mortgage insurer by the GSEs and it announced in April 2013 that it began writing new business.
 In addition, in February 2013, a worldwide insurer and reinsurer with mortgage insurance operations in Europe announced that it was purchasing CMG Mortgage Insurance Company.
 The perceived increase in credit quality of loans that are being insured today, the deterioration of the financial strength ratings of the existing mortgage insurance companies and the possibility of a decrease in the FHA's share of the mortgage insurance market may encourage additional new entrants.